harrycresswell/harry/content/writing/26-04-16-designing-the-morpho-album-artwork/index.md

 ---
 title: "Designing the Morpho album artwork"
-date: 2026-03-12T11:03:16Z
+date: 2026-04-16T07:03:16Z
 draft: false
 slug: "designing-morpho-album-artwork"
-topics: [""]
+topics: ["Side Projects"]
-description: ""
-noindex: true
+description: "The process behind creating music artwork for a 12 inch vinyl release."
 ---

 Matt and I have been creating artwork for his music for almost 12 years now.
 It’s a collaboration I’m immensely proud of, and one that offers a welcome change of scene from my day-to-day job of designing and building websites.

 *Morpho*, released on [Sound Records](https://www.soundrecords.co.uk/) in November last year, is our most recent project.
 Our 12th vinyl release and the 1st Matt is releasing using his last name, Benyayer, instead of his pseudonym, Dark Sky.

 Now, I must admit, I’m no print designer.
-And, to be clear, this is my one and only, what I’d call “graphic design” gig.
-However, I now find myself in a position where I have a decent amount of experience creating music artwork, specifically records pressed onto 12" vinyl.
+And, to be clear, this is my one and only what I’d call “graphic design” gig.
+However, I now find myself in a position where I have a decent amount of experience creating music artwork.
+More specifically, artwork for records pressed onto 12" vinyl.

 With that in mind, I figured it might be interesting to share some of the process that went into making the artwork.

 ## Planning